Omshivaprakash H L

 “Sanchaya” is a not for profit forum working to enhance technical capabilities for Kannada Literature Research.
 ‘Sanchaya’ was born with an intent to make an impact in the area of Kannada & Technology.
 ‘Sanchaya’ is exploring the possibilities of using technology in Linguistics and Literary research.
 Tools designed and developed by ‘Sanchaya’ are available for the larger community through Internet and Mobile platforms.
 ‘Vachana Sanchaya’ is a platform built to enable research on Vachana Literature which is already available for the public.
 We have dreams to build many more such initiatives.
 Projects binding both Literary & Technology Knowledge through our platforms are based on the inspiration of creating atmosphere around Free Information & Free Knowledge through Free Software.
 Sanchaya is a not for profit platform working around building the technological capacity around Kannada Literary research.

-At Sanchaya, I have envisioned a series of language technology projects to build research tools around Kannada literature called Vachana Sahitya from 10th-12th century.
+At Sanchaya, I have envisioned a series of language technology projects to build research tools around Kannada literature called Vachana Sahitya from the 10th-12th century.
 The project named Vachana Sanchaya (https://vachana.sancahya.net) allows common men to research 25000 Vachana’s (form of sayings from the poets from this era).
 This tool has helped various researchers & literary enthusiasts to appreciate literature through technology.
 This work has been extended to various other literature to build a larger digitized corpus in the public domain.
-Around Sanchaya, experiments around community epublishing called Arivina Alegalu, Hejje (Ted Talk like Event) were conducted to appreciate knowledge dissemination from the so called common man or a community participant.
+Around Sanchaya, experiments around community epublishing called Arivina Alegalu, Hejje (Ted Talk like Event) were conducted to appreciate knowledge dissemination from the so-called common man or a community participant.

 Digitization has been playing a major role in all our volunteering projects recently